 Sicilian ferret macaroni is one of the most beloved homemade fresh pasta formats in Sicilian cuisine.
 And not only that, since Calabria also has the same tradition.
-It is a short pasta format made from water, hard wheat semola and salt, you can prepare with the same dough you need to make trofie, orecchiette or malloreddus.
+It is a format of pshort water-based rod, hard wheat semola and salt, you can prepare with the same dough you need to make trofie, orecchiette or malloreddus.

 Sicilian macaroni with ferret, the tradition